-(39) The VU Audit and Risk Management area are responsible for the development and maintenance of a VU enterprise risk register (Risk Wizard).

-(40) A divisional level OHS risk register is developed to allow Senior Leaders to monitor the key OHS risks in their area of responsibility.
+- (40) The VU Audit and Risk Management Unit are responsible for the development and maintenance of a VU enterprise Risk Register. - (41) A divisional level OHS risk register is developed to allow Senior Leaders to monitor the OHS risks in their area of responsibility.
 The register will include OHS risks that have a high/major inherent rating as measured using the VU risk matrix.
-Risks that are controlled but not to an acceptable level (low) should be included to monitor progress of work to reduce the residual risk to low rating.
+Risks that are controlled but not to an acceptable level (low) should be included to monitor the progress of work to reduce the residual risk to low rating.